Roth 401k or Traditional 401k?

 The Bottom Line

-If you can stomach the tighter cash flow and you are suspecting that you may be in a higher tax bracket, the 401k Roth is best for you.
+If you can stomach the tighter cash flow and you suspect that you may be in a higher tax bracket, the 401k Roth is best for you.
 If you are tight on cash flow and could use the extra money while also saving for your retirement, the traditional 401k is for you.
 Also, if you suspect to be in a lower tax bracket in the future when you take out money, the traditional 401k is what you should choose.

-The Backdoor Roth IRA is great for people that wish to save in a traditional 401k to take advantage of the tax deduction, but also want to grow a Roth IRA that will never be taxed.
+The Backdoor Roth IRA is great for people who wish to save in a traditional 401k to take advantage of the tax deduction, but also want to grow a Roth IRA that will never be taxed.
 Using this mechanism, a single person could add $62,000 into a traditional 401k and $7,000 into a Roth IRA.

 Interested in learning about the differences between an IRA and a 401k?
 Read up on that here.
 Still have questions?
 Please feel free to contact us!
-719-394-3900- We offer free 30 minute consultations that can help answer many of your questions.
+719-394-3900- We offer free 30-minute consultations that can help answer many of your questions.